tmfarrell/tmfarrell.github.io/_posts/2018-05-25-innovation_and_globalization.md

 So, then, \\( U_{gain} \\) is the overall utility gained from your doing/ producing your work/ product at some time \\( t_{you} \\) with some utility \\( u_{you} \\).
-This is a useful estimation space for innovation and globalization, because it immediately suggests what factors innovation and globalization focus on maximizing.
+And indeed these factors seem to immediately suggests a useful estimation space for delineating innovation/ globalization, because we can tell immediately which ones innovating versus globalizing activities focus on maximizing (to raise \\( U_{gain \\)).

 Primarily, innovation is concerned with increasing \\(t_{gain}\\) and \\(u_{gain}\\).
 You want to do things earlier than everyone else, and/or at the very least way